LogtalkDotOrg/logtalk3/integration/NOTES.md

 and select the "Run as administrator" option).

 The GNU Prolog integration script provides adequate performance for development.
-For production environments, improved performance may be achieved by generating a new GNU-Prolog top-level that includes Logtalk.
+For production environments, improved performance can be achieved by generating a new GNU-Prolog top-level that includes Logtalk.

 The environment variables `LOGTALKHOME` and `LOGTALKUSER` should be defined